azozhamed/azozhamed/README.md

 Hye , Im Azoz👋

-- 🔭 I’m currently working on project
+- 🔭 I’m currently working on big project
-- 🌱 I’m currently learning swift
 - 👯 I’m looking to collaborate on others
 - 🤔 I’m looking for help with different
 - 💬 Ask me about anything
 - 📫 How to reach me:azozhamed@gmail.com
-- 😄 Pronouns: He/His
+- 😄 Pronouns: HE/HIS
-- ⚡ Fun fact:  There are 31,557,600 seconds in a year
+- ⚡ Fun fact:  There are 31,557,599 seconds in a year and one plus from me 😄